Registration Information for Winter 2014: Continuing Evening MBAs

 A. Yes.
 Review the Core Course Waiver information (updated each spring) for details.
 Waiver exams are typically offered in the summer (July/August for the Communication requirement, and late August for TO 501 and FIN 551).

-Q. I can't find the BIT and OMS core.
+Q. I can't find the BIT and OMS core in the catalog for Winter.
 Has the curriculum changed?

 - BIT 551 = TO 601